 Follow-up ensures continuity of care, provides support during a time of heightened risk, and facilitates linkages to outpatient care.
-It fills the significant gap and acts as a safety net for those at risk of suicide.
+It fills the significant gap between contact with a crisis line or emergency service and connection to other resources or referrals while acting as a safety net for those at risk of suicide.
+In research evaluations of follow-up services, significant portions of individuals who received follow-up calls reported that the service stopped them from killing themselves or kept them safe.
+In addition, more follow up calls resulted in increased positive perceptions of care.